TomerHeber/libael/README.md

 # libael

-An asynchronous event loop library written in C++, inspired by the C library [libevent](https://libevent.org).
+An asynchronous event loop library written in C++ and inspired by the C library [libevent](https://libevent.org).

 ## Install
 ```shell